 mayapure navadvipe bhavisyami saci sutah

 Translation – In the future, in first part of Kali yuga, I shall appear in my complete spiritual form at Mayapura, Navadvipa and become the son of Saci.

-The mission of the Lord,along with a description of His golden complexion and how He descends with His confidential associates in this age of Kali ,to initiate the Sankirtana Yajna is revealed in Srimad Bhagavatam (Bhagavata Purana) –
+The mission of the Lord,along with a description of His golden complexion and how He descends along with His confidential associates in this age of Kali ,to inaugurate the Sankirtana Yajna is revealed in Srimad Bhagavatam (Bhagavata purana) –

 (Srimad Bhagavatam 11.5.32)